bihalu/kuba/README.md

 ## storage
 Kubernetes storage is a topic of its own.
-Kuba uses openEBS as a storage solution. openEBS local PV with Hostpath is used in a single node cluster.
+Kuba uses OpenEBS as a storage solution.
+OpenEBS local PV with Hostpath is used in a single node cluster.
 This is the carefree package.

 In a more complex scenario with multiple worker nodes, you need a different storage solution.
-I would also like to examine openEBS with mayastor and rook ceph.
+I would also like to examine OpenEBS with mayastor and rook ceph.

 # network
 Kubernetes has no specifications regarding the network.
 Only the nodes need to be able to communicate with each other.
 In practice, of course, you have to take things like a firewall or subnets into account.
 You also need a load balancer if you want to access the cluster from outside.